flav1s/flav1s/README.md

 <h1 align="center">Hey there 👋, I'm Flávia</h1>

 Working as Software Engineer.
 I started as a Fullstack developer but now I work mostly with Frontend.
-I'm skilled in JavaScript, TypeScript, Python, Angular, Django and RESTfull API's.
+I'm skilled in JavaScript, TypeScript, Python, (React, Angular and Django) and RESTfull API's.

 - 🔭 I’m currently working as **Software Engineer**